 Over-the-Counter (OTC) Medications

 OTC medications are those that you can buy without a prescription.
-They include pain relievers, allergy medicine, cold & flu remedies, cough treatments, and first aid products.
+They include pain relievers, allergy medicine, cold & flu remedies, cough treatments, and first aid products too.

-When you’re buying OTC medicines, always read the labels to find out what the active ingredients are and how much are included (both dosage and number of pills).
+When you’re buying OTC medicines, always read the labels to find out what the active ingredients in it are and how much are included (both dosage and number of pills).
 This will let you compare prices on various remedies that accomplish the same thing.

 Consider the Generic

 Generics, or store brands, are typically less expensive than brand name products, but with the same active ingredients.
 Always do the math to determine which product will save you the most (surprisingly, the brand name medicine with a coupon can cost less than the generic).

 When the doctor has written you a prescription, whether you have health insurance or not, you are likely to pay more than you would for an OTC medicine.
 Sometimes it’s a one-time prescription, such as an antibiotic to cure an infection, but other times it is a maintenance medication used for a chronic condition.
-Obviously maintenance medications impact your budget and thus you have a greater opportunity for savings since you purchase them over and over.
+Obviously maintenance medications impact your budget and thus you have a greater opportunity to save money on medications since you purchase them over and over.

 Unless your doctor has specified the brand-name medicine only, you may have the opportunity to take a generic drug after the patent for the brand name drug has expired.
-These medications are chemically identical but at a much lower cost.
+These medications are chemically identical, but at a much lower cost.
 To find out if there is a generic equivalent for your medication, consult your pharmacist or Drugs@FDA for a catalog of FDA-approved drug products, including their drug labeling.

 Check Manufacturers’ Programs

-If there is no generic available for your medication, look on the manufacturer’s website (or check RxAssist) to see if there are any assistance or co-pay programs.
+If there is no generic available for your medication, look on the manufacturer’s website (or check RxAssist or NiceRx) to see if there are any assistance or co-pay programs you may qualify for.
 For expensive medications, the manufacturer will often contribute to reduce your co-pay, or in the case of government-insured patients, offer a limited amount of medication for free, such as one month’s dosage.